ccdhh/DdlRT/README.md

 # Run client
 sh test.sh
+After all data blocks are placed, input y or Y, then select the merging round to start the first merging.
+After the first merging is completed, perform the second merging correspondingly.

 ```

 #### Attention

 - In `parameterConfiguration.xml`, if `CodeType` is UniLRC, the `k`, `r` is computed based on `alpha` and `z`; if `CodeType` is AzureLRC, OptimalLRC or UniformLRC, the `k`, `r`, and `z` are directly specified.
 - start_proxy.sh and start_coordinator.sh scripts need adjustment for different environments.
+-Temporary network fluctuations may occasionally cause data block placement failures, which is a normal occurrence